100+ TRAVEL APPS FOR WAYFARERS

 Basecamp; night two

 I’m woken an hour before the normal wake-up call by the sound of the rain.
 Everything hurts, but I try to just lay there and rest my limbs.
-After a while the group is suiting up, drinking our hot cocoa in silent solidarity, and we hit the trail.
+After a while, the group is suiting up, drinking our hot cocoa in silent solidarity, before we hit the trail.

 We’ve two more downhill hours to go before the end of the trek and the bus, aka my salvation.
-Along the trail, we stop at a local home and experience firsthand their simple, but happy, way of living.
-Sleeping on beds made of wooden beams and two blankets.
+Along the trail, we stop at a local home and experience firsthand their simple, but happy way of living.
+Sleeping on beds made of wooden beams and two blankets in total for the family of five.

 Village life, mountain view